Join Here | Log In

 Different types of vaccines:

-We’ve come a long way since Edward Jenner cut open a cowpox on a dairymaid and injected the puss into a stable boy.
+We’ve come a long way since Edward Jenner cut open a cowpox on a dairymaid and injected the pus into a stable boy.
 (He then exposed the kid to smallpox a couple of weeks later to see if the procedure had worked!)

 There are several different types of vaccines:

 • Live attenuated vaccines are made from a tamer version of the pathogen.
-This type of vaccine works well but sometimes has the drawback of causing mild cases of the disease.[ref]
+This type of vaccine works well, but sometimes has the drawback of causing mild cases of the disease.[ref]

 • Inactive vaccines use dead pathogens or parts of dead pathogens.
 Subunit vaccines are made just with antigens – or parts of antigens – that can prompt specific responses.
 Researchers grow the pathogens and then inactivate them with chemicals (e.g., ascorbic acid, hydrogen peroxide, formaldehyde) or through heat treatment.[ref]

 • DNA vaccines are the latest in this field.
 They contain genetic material that contains the code for the antigen.
-Your own body then translates the DNA to make antigen protein — and then creates an immune response against it.
+Your own body then translates the DNA to make an antigen protein — and then creates an immune response against it.
 This causes a longer-lasting and more robust response.
 DNA vaccines are theoretically cheaper and easier to make.[ref]
 Currently, there aren’t any DNA vaccines on the market, though, because there are still some major technical problems in producing them.
 There are also potential problems with triggering autoimmune diseases.
 A human Ebola DNA vaccine, though, has gone through clinical trials.

 • One additional way a DNA vaccine can be created is to use a viral vector, meaning researchers put the target DNA (genes) into an adenovirus and inject that into the subject.
 Adenoviruses are common human viruses that give people cold-like symptoms.
 The problem with this is that a lot of people already have an immune response against the adenovirus (already had that cold), and thus the vaccine won’t work.[ref]
 Researchers are getting around this with monkey adenoviruses.

-Adjuvants are substances included with the vaccine causing the body to create a bigger immune response.
+Adjuvants are substances included with the vaccine, causing the body to create a bigger immune response.

 “Non-specific” immunity from live attenuated vaccines: